waimea-aalee/300dtd-client-tracker-project/docs/4-review.md

 - What didn't go so well?
 - How did the testing/trialling impact the final system?
 - What would you do differently if you could?

+Overall I think the project went well.
+All the features I added work how I intended to and the data displays correctly.
+Testing each feature as  I added them helped fixed the problems quickly and easier.
+Something that didn't go so well was getting some of the routes to work at first, I needed to do a lot of testing to figure out the problems which helped me understand SQL a bit better.
+Trialling and testing had significant difference because I could see what needed to be improved and tweaked.
+Something I'd do differently if I could, I'd spend more time on the layout and design and maybe add extra feature like sorting client names to make them easier to find.